 Let me introduce a tool called Google Analytics.
-It is the secret tool that can turn the fate of your business around.
+It is the secret tool that can turn your website into a conversion machine.
 Here’s how you can fully utilize its potential to the fullest for the growth of your business.

 1. Track the bounce rate

 Google ranks a website based on the bounce rate.
 If a large number of visitors are leaving your website after a few seconds then that means you have a low-quality website and the visitors are choosing to leave your page with just a glance.
 If a large percentage of visitors are navigating away after visiting just the first page, then there is a problem.
 This implies that you need to optimize the website with more engaging content.
 It also tells you the time spent on site and page, if people aren’t staying, you can modify your website design or product offering so that it is more attractive.

 2. Discover where your traffic is coming from

 Find out if your visitors are coming from your social media page, via organic searches, referrals from other types of sites or did they specifically look for your website.
 If you suddenly get a burst of traffic from a website go and check it out and try to find other opportunities like this one.
 It will also provide you information from which city or country are you receiving website clicks.
 It helps you get a better idea of how people are getting to your website.
 This can help you find out where your audience is so that you can focus more on that platform and also work to improve the other areas.

 3. Find out which pages work best for you